 Three individuals of big tarplant were observed in the Study Area, at the southwest corner of the PG&E Tesla substation.
-No other special-status plants were observed during the surveys.
+No other special status plants were observed during the surveys.
 Big tarplant is an annual herb that endemic to California, with limited distribution throughout the state.
 This species has a CRPR rank of 1B.1 (rare, threatened or endangered in California and elsewhere), and is a covered species under the EACCS.
 This species prefers habitats in valley grassland vegetation communities, as well as in foothill woodlands and chaparral (Calflora 2023).
 Threats to this species include urbanization, disking, residential development, and encroachment by non-native plant species (CNPS 2024c).

-Suitable valley and foothill grassland with clay loam soils are present within the Study Area.
+Suitable valley Valley and foothill grassland with clay loam soils suitable for big tarplant are present within the Study Area.
 The nearest documented occurrence is approximately 0.25 miles east of the Study Area from 2003 (Occ.
 No. 15; CDFW 2023e).
 Only one plant was flowering, therefore allowing a qualified Dudek botanist (Laura Burris) to definitively key the plant to species based on descriptions, measurements, and photos taken in the field.
 All three individuals are located near the southwest corner of the PG&E Tesla substation in an area of sparse grassland that shows evidence of ephemeral drainage and/or swale patterns from the surrounding hills, including cracked soils, reduced grass cover and increased scrub species, and increased bare ground.
 Figure 3.2-6, Biological Survey Results, shows the location of the big tarplant within the Study Area.

-3.2.1.7.2 Special-Status Wildlife Species
+3.2.1.87.2 Special-Status Wildlife Species

 A list of all special-status wildlife species known to occur in the vicinity of the Study Area (and surrounding nine quadrangles) and wildlife species covered under the East Alameda County Conservation Strategy, including their habitat requirements, potential to occur in the Study Area, and survey observations, are provided in Appendix 3.2A.
 A total of 54 special-status wildlife species were identified from the literature review.
-Special-status species with a low potential to occur (11 species) or species that are not expected to occur (32 species) are excluded from further discussion in this report.
-Eleven (11) had moderate (7 species) or high (3 species) potential to occur or were known (1 species) to occur on the Study Area: golden eagle (Aquila chrysaetos), burrowing owl (Athene cunicularia), northern harrier (Circus hudsonius), white-tailed kite (Elanus leucurus), San Joaquin kit fox (Vulpes macrotis mutica), prairie falcon (Falco mexicanus), ferruginous hawk (Falco mexicanus), California tiger salamander (Ambystoma californiense), California red-legged frog (Rana draytonii), American badger (Taxidea taxus), and California horned lark (Eremophila alpestris actia).
+Special-status species with a low potential to occur (11 species) or species that are not expected to occur (32 species) are excluded from further discussion in this report, except for Swainson's hawk (Buteo swainsoni), which has a low potential for nesting within the Study Area but may forage in the Study Area and is discussed in more detail at the request of commenting agencies.
+Eleven (11) had moderate (7 species) or high (3 species) potential to occur or were known (1 species) to occur on the Study Area: Crotch's bumble bee (Bombus crotchii), golden eagle (Aquila chrysaetos), burrowing owl (Athene cunicularia), northern harrier (Circus hudsonius), white-tailed kite (Elanus leucurus), San Joaquin kit fox (Vulpes macrotis mutica), prairie falcon (Falco mexicanus), ferruginous hawk (Falco mexicanus), California tiger salamander (Ambystoma californiense), California red-legged frog (Rana draytonii), American badger (Taxidea taxus), and California horned lark (Eremophila alpestris actia).